scc-digitalhub/docs/user/docs/scenarios/etl/intro.md

 # ETL scenario introduction

-Here we explore a proper, realistic scenario.
+Here we explore a simple yet realistic scenario.
 We collect some data regarding traffic, analyze and transform it, then expose the resulting dataset.

 Access Jupyter from your Coder instance and create a new notebook.
 If a Jupyter workspace isn't already available, create one from its template.

-Open a new notebook using the **`Python 3 (ipykernel)`** kernel.

 We'll now start writing code.
 Copy the snippets of code from here and paste them in your notebook, then execute them with *Shift+Enter*.
 After running, Jupyter will create a new code cell.